 All posts by Dr. Deborah Ashton

-ADR Advisor Dr. Deborah Ashton is a HR and DEI executive with 30+ years of global and Fortune 500 experience.
+ADR Advisor, Dr. Deborah Ashton, President of Planet Perspective, is a HR strategist and executive with 30+ years of global and Fortune 500 experience.
 She led DEI at Medtronic, Darden Restaurants, Harley-Davidson, Argonne National Laboratory and Novant Health.
-She has published in the Harvard Business Review, American Diversity Report, for American Hospital Association, etc. She is an Inclusion Magazine’s 2022 D&I Hall of Fame inductee and one of Savoy Magazine’s 2014 Top Influential Women in Corporate America.
-She has a Clarke College BA, a Harvard University PhD, and a Harvard Medical School postdoctoral fellowship.
+She is the former Chief of Test Development and Validation for the Commonwealth of Massachusetts.
+Deborah served on the Advisory Board for the Mill Road Progressive Governance Fund, Mill Road Capital.
+She has published in the Harvard Business Review, the American Diversity Report, for American Hospital Association, etc. Deborah is an Inclusion Magazine’s 2021 D&I Hall of Fame inductee, one of Savoy Magazine’s 2014 Top Influential Women in Corporate America and recognized as a Health Equity Pioneer by American Hospital Association’s Institute for Diversity and Health Equity in 2023.
+She received Clarke University’s 2021 Distinguished Alumni Award.
+She has a Clarke College BA, a Harvard University PhD and EdD, and a Harvard Medical School postdoctoral fellowship.
 She is a licensed psychologist specializing in organizational and clinical psychology.

 Two Iconic Women Who Inspire Me – by Dr. Deborah Ashton